Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations: Introduction

-Convergence of the Monte Carlo Euler approximations~\eqref{eq:def_mceuler} is well-known in case of globally Lipschitz continuous coefficients $\mu$ and $\sigma$ (see, e.g., Section 14.1 in Kloeden and Platen~\cite{kp92} and Section 12 in Milstein~\cite{m95}).
-Recently, convergence of the Monte Carlo Euler approximations~\eqref{eq:def_mceuler} has also been established for the SDE~\eqref{eq:SDEintro}.
-More formally, Theorem~2.1 in \cite{hj11} implies
+Convergence of the Monte Carlo Euler approximations~\eqref{eqdefmceuler} is well known in the case of globally Lipschitz continuous coefficients $\mu$ and $\sigma$; see, for example, Section 14.1 in Kloeden and Platen~\cite{kp92} and Section 12 in Milstein~\cite{m95}.
+Recently, convergence of the Monte Carlo Euler approximations~\eqref{eqdefmceuler} has also been established for the SDE~\eqref{eqSDEintro}.
+More formally, Corollary~3.23 in \cite{HutzenthalerJentzen2012PhiArxiv} (which generalizes Theorem~2.1 in~\cite{hj11}) implies

-$\mathbb{P}$-almost surely (see also Theorem~\ref{thm:MCE_convergence} below).
-The Monte Carlo Euler method is thus {\it strongly consistent} (see, e.g., Nikulin~\cite{n01}, Cram{\'e}r~\cite{c99} or Appendix~A.1 in Glassermann~\cite{g04}).
-The reason why convergence~\eqref{eq:mcconvergence} of the Monte Carlo Euler method does hold although the Euler approximations diverge is as follows.
-The events $ \Omega_N $, $ N \in \mathbb{N} $, on which Euler's method diverges (see Theorem~\ref{thm:eE_divergence} below) are {\it rare events} and their probabilities decay to zero faster than any polynomial in $ N $ as $ N \to \infty $, see Lemma 2.6 in \cite{hjk10b} for details.
-Therefore for large $ N \in \mathbb{N} $ the event $\Omega_N$ is too unlikely to occur in any of $ N^2 $ Monte Carlo simulations in \eqref{eq:def_mceuler}.
+$\mathbb{P}$-almost surely; see also Theorem~\ref{thmMCEconvergence} below.
+The Monte Carlo Euler method is thus \textit{strongly consistent} (see, e.g., Nikulin~\cite{n01}, Cram{\'e}r~\cite{c99} or Appendix~A.1 in Glasserman~\cite{g04}) for the SDE~\eqref{eqSDEintro}.
+The reason why convergence~\eqref{eqmcconvergence} of the Monte Carlo Euler method does hold although the Euler approximations diverge is as follows.
+The events $ \Omega_N $, $ N \in\mathbb{N} $, on which Euler's method diverges (see Theorem~\ref{thmeEdivergence} below) are \textit{rare events} and their probabilities decay to zero faster than any polynomial in $ N $ as $ N \to\infty$; see Lemma 2.6 in~\cite{hjk10b} for details.
+Therefore, for large $ N \in\mathbb{N} $ the event $ \Omega_N $ is too unlikely to occur in any of $ N^2 $ Monte Carlo simulations in \eqref{eqdefmceuler}.